Arrokoth's Necklace: Introduction

 The most striking feature of images of Arrokoth is a bright ring or ``necklace'' where the two lobes are in contact.
 This paper proposes that the necklace is produced by thermal evaporation of ice, likely ammonia ice, from the most strongly heated portions of the surface and the deposition of some fraction of it on the neck, the most shaded and coolest portion.
 Deposition from the vapor would produce a layer of nearly pure solid ice with high albedo.
-Brighter regions in apparent craters and other surface depressions may have a similar origin.
+Brighter regions in apparent craters and other surface depressions may have a similar origin. {\citet{L20,St20}} have discussed the presence of {hyper- and refractory} volatiles in Arrokoth and their effects on its {bulk} evolution {and spin-down}, but have not addressed the question of {moderately volatile, metastable or mesostable ices and} its bright ``necklace''. {The neck is a low of both {\it peak\/} temperatures, because it is shaded from sunlight at most times, and of gravitational potential, because it is near the center of mass.
+Material may be deposited there by condensation or by gravitational flow; this paper is concerned with the former hypothesis.}

 The peculiar shape of Arrokoth, consisting of two smooth lobes in contact with a narrow cleft between them, rotating well below their break-up rate, also requires explanation: Why did the process that smoothed the lobes not fill in the cleft?
 This paper proposes that the lobes formed and smoothed in the gas-filled proto-Solar System.
 Bodies immersed in gas that prevents the free escape of sublimed material smooth by evaporation from the convex and warmest parts of their Solar-heated surfaces and recondensation on cooler, shadowed, concave parts.
-Gas drag also slows the rotation of a contact binary.
+Drag {from immersing gas} also slows the rotation of a contact binary, {possibly explaining the shedding of angular momentum} { required to produce the slowly spinning bilobate object seen today \citep{Ly20,McK20,St20}}.